leeandher/leander.xyz/src/pages/notes/Learn Redux/Jot Notes.md

 ## `React.cloneElement()` and `props.children`

-So quick refresher because I totally forgot about the existance of `props.children`.
+So quick refresher because I totally forgot about the existence of `props.children`.
 Essentially it allows you to plan where the contents of a component may go when rendered.
 Take a look:

 ```js
 // Header.js